brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Using the same runner, `longest7` now looks very similar to the original `longest`, but we run into a problem.
+Using the same runner, and creating `longest7`, which is nearly identical to the original `longest`, we run into a problem:

 ```rust
 fn main() {